Last updated on December 22, 2025

 Infernal Grasp

 Infernal Grasp is an all-around great removal spell.
-The cheap and instant speed spell can take care of any creature threat you may face.
-This card is wonderful for slowing aggressive plays and gives you a massive mana advantage when targeting big creatures.
-Don’t fear the minus two life too much, but have some sort of contingency plan for it.
+This cheap and instant-speed spell can take care of any creature threat you may face.
+It's wonderful for slowing aggressive plays and gives you a massive mana advantage when targeting big creatures.
+Don’t fear the 2 life too much, but have some sort of contingency plan for it.

 #3.
 Baleful Mastery